 Examines how the Maryland Department of Human Services is working collaboratively with stakeholders to ensure that youth are as prepared as possible for independent living by the time they reach age 21.
 Information can be found about education, stable housing, health care, financial stability, and mentors.

-Related Publications for Building Capacity to Evaluate Interventions for Youth With Child Welfare Involvement at Risk of Homelessness: Phase I and II
+Related Publications for Building Program Capacity to Support Youth at Risk of Homelessness: Phases I and III

 Mathematica Policy Research

 Provides high-level themes and lessons learned from a process study of the Children’s Bureau planning and implementation grants for developing and testing cross-system interventions for youth with child welfare involvement who are most likely to experience homelessness.